WHERE BIRDS OF A FEATHER FLOCK TOGETHER

 Clinic/Incubation Rotations

 Sara Kalani is a dedicated veterinary professional with years of experience providing comprehensive care to a wide range of animals, including dogs, cats, birds, reptiles, small mammals, and other wildlife.
-With a background in diagnostics, surgery, and nursing, Sara’s main focus is on exotic species.
-Sara has worked closely with the International Crane Foundation as a relief technician and has also provided valuable support during the annual crane health checks.
-This summer, Sara became the International Crane Foundation’s Veterinary Technician at Headquarters in Baraboo, WI, where she continues to provide care for ICF’s resident flock of cranes.
+With a background in diagnostics, surgery, and nursing, her main focus is on exotic species.
+Sara has worked closely with the ICF as a relief technician and has provided valuable support during the annual crane health checks.
+This summer, she became the ICF’s Veterinary Technician and continues to provide care for the resident flock of cranes.

 Ryan Michalekso